sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Do we have to do “cf restage <app-name>” when we set a new environment variable in PCF?
+- What could be use cases where you will have to do “cf restage” (as opposed to “cf restart”)?
+- (Related question to the above) What are the differences among 3 different ways of deploying an application on PCF - "pushing", "restaging", and "restarting"?
+- What are the environment variables that PCF automatically create for your application instance?
+- Do "cf ssh pal-tracker" and display the value of CF_INSTANCE_INDEX environment variable using "echo $CF_INSTANCE_INDEX"
 - What are the examples of PCF log types?
 (Google “PCF log types”)

-- What could be use cases where you will have to do “cf restage” (as opposed to “cf restart”)?
-- (Related question to the above) What are the differences among 3 different ways of deploying an application on PCF - "pushing", "restaging", and "restarting"?
 - Try to use “create-app-manifest” command to capture the metadata of your running app into a file and try to use that file to deploy the application